DIY Options vs. Professional Services

 Reputation and Reviews

-We suggest checking third-party review sites like the Better Business Bureau to get an idea of a provider's reputation and customer experience.
-Avoid companies with largely negative reviews or frequent mentions of unreliable customer service, delayed projects, or poor project results.
-Try to find a company with positive customer ratings.
+We suggest checking third-party review sites such as the Better Business Bureau to gauge a provider's customer experience and overall reputation.
+Stay away from companies with largely negative reviews or frequent mentions of delayed projects, unreliable customer service, or poor project results.
+Try to select a company with positive customer ratings.

 Work Portfolio